integeruser/CASIA-HWDB1.1-cnn/README.md

 Alessandro and Francesco

 ## Requisites
 We assume you have already installed and configured Keras with any of its backends.
 Install the other required dependencies with:
 ```
 $ pip3 install -r requirements.txt
 ```
-The code was last tested on Keras 2.0.4 using Theano 0.9.0 as backend, h5py 2.7.0, numpy 1.12.1, scipy 0.19.0, Pillow 4.1.1 and scikit-image 0.13.0.
-Tests were run under a single GeForce GTX 970 using a floating-point precision of 32 bits.
+The code was last tested on Keras 2.1.5 using TensorFlow 1.8.0 as backend, h5py 2.7.1, numpy 1.14.2, Pillow 5.1.0, scikit-image 0.14.0 and scipy 1.0.0.
+Tests were run under a single GeForce GTX 970.

 ## Usage
 In the releases section we uploaded a (zipped) [subset](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases/download/v1.1/HWDB1.1subset.hdf5.zip) of the CASIA-HWDB1.1 data set, the [network model](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases/download/v1.1/model.json), [network weights](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases/download/v1.1/weights.hdf5) and [some classifications](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases/download/v1.1/results.html), all generated following the steps below.
 If you use our subset, start from step 3.